In this tutorial, you will learn how to display ads for mobile devices or specific browser sizes in your WordPress site using Advanced Ads.

 After installing the Responsive Ads add-on, you can see the Browser Width section in your Visitors Conditions meta box.

 The mobile ads settings consist of three settings:

 - set the range of width the browser must have to display the ad

 - choose a fallback method in case the browser width is still unknown

 Enable responsive ads

-In order to use the options provided by Responsive Ads you need to enable the field Display ad by browser size.
+To use the options provided by Responsive Ads, you need to enable the field Display ad by browser size.

 Set browser width range

 Next, you can choose the range of the browser width for which the ad should be displayed.